 The new units could be for family use, rented, or strata-titled, providing more housing and types of housing.

-We commissioned a study by independent consultants to look at the possible effect on property values if Council adopts options such as reducing the allowable size of new homes.
+We commissioned a study by independent consultants to look at the possible effect on property values.
 The study found that land values may decrease by 5 to 10%, but it's unlikely that values would drop below 2015 values.

 Land values for single-family homes in Vancouver have increased significantly in recent years (nearly 200% in the last decade) since they are in limited supply.